 When you create a child space in the Subprojects tool, you select the tag a tag for that child space.
 It will show tickets with the related tag.
 You can also create new tools, or share tools with the parent space.

 Each team lead, works prioritizing their work in the child space view, while our VP and CTO work on the master space that holds all child space tickets.
 This gives you a way to break out of one space and make your project much more expandable.

 One team working with many clients or systems

 Do you have one team or designer that is working on requests from multiple clients or projects?
 In most agile planning systems, it is difficult to prioritize these requests.
 You need separate collaboration spaces and separate planning sessions for each project.
 What you want is a system that collects all of the requests in one place, so you can prioritize them into one backlog.

 With Subprojects, you can create a child space for each client or project.
 Then, invite the stakeholders to the child spaces.
 They can add tickets and sort tickets and discuss tickets.
 Those tickets will automatically be tagged with the selected client tag for that child space.
 The client stakeholders will not see activity from all of the other clients or projects.
 However, in the parent view, you

 For maximum scalability, you can use both forms of organization at the same time.
 You can take tickets from client spaces, and distribute them to team spaces.
 If you have a Portfolio plan, you can create a child space for each of your clients.
 From the parent space, you can add a tag for the feature team that will work on that client request.

 In this way, you and your client will be updated in one space, and the dev team can start to work on it right away in a different space.

-Want to try the new Space Manager for handling big backlogs from multiple teams or clients?
-The Space Manager is only available in Portfolio plans.
+Want to try the new Subprojects tool for handling big backlogs from multiple teams or clients?
+The Subprojects tool is available in Portfolio plans.
 If you do not have a portfolio plan, check out your account page for upgrade options or feel free to contact us with any questions.